St Swithun - Cheswardine

 The old medieval chuch on the site was falling into repair in the 18th century and was replaced by an ugly building in 1808.
 This was then demolished in 1887 and replaced by the present church.
 The tower survived all the work on the church in the period and was built around 1470.
 If you look closely at the tower you will see a lion on the south-east buttress and a dragon on the north.

-Collect the clues from the first page of the logbooks to find the Bonus cache at Chapel of the Epiphany - Peplow.
+Collect the clues from the card in the cache to find the Bonus cache at Chapel of the Epiphany - Peplow.
 You can find the base level caches in any order.
 The caches in this series are:

 The cache is situated in some lovely woods accessed by a Public Footpath leading from near the church.
 We'd suggest parking by the church and walking up from there.

 |First to Find: